mikeyoon/youtube-up/README.md

 Currently just allows finding the ID of a playlist by title.
 In the future this might support other searching options if I find them useful.

-Example: `youtube-up find playlist "My Playlist"`
+Example: `youtube-up find playlist --title "My Playlist"`